haberdashPI/vscode-master-key/README.md

 ![example of selecting by match](images/readme/selectmatch.webp)

-using saved selections:
+or using saved selections:

 ![example of using saved selections](images/readme/selectsaved.webp)

-Filter out the ones you don't want either by pattern:
+Filter out the ones you don't want, either by pattern:

 ![example of filtering selections](images/readme/filterselect.webp)